-AboutMichael Johnson is a fifth year PhD candidate in the early Judaism area of the Department of Religious Studies at McMaster University.
-His dissertation re-examines the categories for the psalms in 1QHodayota a manuscript containing the Thanksgiving Hymns (Hodayot)—a collection of early Jewish poetry that was found in eight copies among the Dead Sea scrolls.
-His interests include the material reconstruction of Dead Sea scrolls, digital tools and approaches for ancient manuscripts, genre theory, and digital humanities.
+AboutMichael Johnson is a post-doctoral researcher in the department of Hebrew Literature at the Hebrew University.
+His interests include the material reconstruction of Dead Sea scrolls, digital tools and approaches for studying ancient manuscripts, genre theory, and digital humanities.

 EducationPh.D., Religious Studies, McMaster University, Hamilton, ON